Rizato/Rizato.github.io/_posts/2025-12-15-introduction-to-ragelang.md

 There will also be a bunch of platformer specific helper builtins for things like coyote time, and jump buffering.

-Additionally, it provides a `prototype()` that allows for custom fields and data in a container.
+Additionally, it provides a `prototype()` function that allows for custom fields and data in a container.

 ```
 player = prototype()
 player.health = 10
 player.on_ground = true
 player.jump_velocity = 9
 ```

 You can use simple variables.

 ```